 - Actual vs expected analytic framework: Thresholds, techniques, business practice

 - Vintage matrices: principles and extensions for swifter insights

 - Proactive portfolio management: applying the “actual vs expected” principles.

-Supporting examples are drawn from across the credit cycle: originations, existing book and collections.
+Supporting examples are drawn from across the credit cycle: originations and account management (back book).

 At the end of this two-day seminar, delegates will know how to:

 - Understand better their role, in the context of the firm’s Credit Risk Framework

 - Appreciate the philosophy driving IFRS9, the Basel accord and the regulator’s agenda